5need/shrimple-pomodoro-timer/README.md

-# 🦐Shrimple🦐 Pomodoro Timer
+# A 🦐Shrimple🦐 Pomodoro Timer

 This is a basic example project to help you start building a Pomodoro timer in the browser using plain JavaScript.
 The only fancy thing in here is `TailwindCSS` to make styling easy.
-See `docker-entrypoint.sh` to see how it's used.
+See `docker-entrypoint-dev.sh` to see how TailwindCSS is used.

 ## Installation